 Other possible symptoms of primary immunodeficiency include:

-Laboratory tests on a blood sample can help healthcare providers learn if primary immunodeficiency is the cause of frequent or recurrent infections.
+7. Laboratory Tests Can Diagnose Primary ImmunodeficiencyLaboratory tests on a blood sample can help healthcare providers learn if primary immunodeficiency is the cause of frequent or recurrent infections.
 A blood test can measure levels of antibodies, immune cells, and immune proteins (such as complement protein).
-If any of these levels are outside the normal range, it could indicate there’s an immune system defect.
+Levels outside the normal range could indicate an immune system defect.

-Newborn screening tests can help diagnose primary immunodeficiency before it causes symptoms.
+8. Newborns Are Screened for Severe Types of Primary ImmunodeficiencyNewborn screening tests can help diagnose primary immunodeficiency before it causes symptoms.
 Healthcare providers take a small blood sample one to two days after a baby is born to test for several serious but treatable conditions, including SCID.
-The SCID screening test checks how many T cells a baby has.
-If testing finds the baby might have low or no T cells, they’ll need more testing to diagnose SCID.

 Early diagnosis with newborn screening allows the family and healthcare team to take steps that can prevent severe infections and complications.

-Most types of primary immunodeficiency don’t yet have a cure.
-However, early diagnosis and treatment can help people with primary immunodeficiency manage their symptoms, reduce infections, and live active lives.
+9. Treatments Can Help People With Primary Immunodeficiency Live an Active LifeMost types of primary immunodeficiency don’t yet have a cure.
+However, early diagnosis and treatment can help people with PI manage their symptoms, reduce infections, and live active lives.
 The best treatment option for you depends on your specific type of primary immunodeficiency.

 Some people with primary immunodeficiency may take antibiotics on a long-term basis to prevent bacterial infections.
 These drugs can also be used to treat an infection.
-While many antibiotics are available as pills you take by mouth, some infections may need to be treated with intravenous (IV) antibiotics in a hospital.
+While many antibiotics are available as pills you take by mouth, some infections may need to be treated with IV antibiotics in a hospital.

 Immunoglobulin (Ig) replacement therapy can help prevent infections by replacing missing antibodies.
 Ig replacement therapy is considered the standard treatment for people with antibody deficiencies.
 This treatment fights infections by helping the immune system recognize and destroy bacteria and viruses.